vaiish371/tp/docs/UserGuide.md

 ### 2.4.10 Listing Assignment Grades : `list assignment grades`

-Lists the students' grades for a particular assignment.
-The students listed are sorted by grades.
+This command lists the students' grades for a particular assignment with the students list sorted by grades.

 Format: `list assignment grades /a ASSIGNMENT_NAME`